bookofproofs/bookofproofs.github.io/_sources/history/19th-century/angheluta.md

 9. Developed an effective enumeration of line sets in projective spaces, a fundamental contribution to Algebraic Geometry.
 10. Constructed a numerical equation consisting of a pair of polynomials, an essential tool for solving Diophantine equations.

 Born 28 April 1882, Adam, Tutova county, Romania.
-Died 30 May1964, Cluj, Romania.
+Died 30 May 1964, Cluj, Romania.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Angheluta/)